Candidate confidently answering behavioral interview questions during a professional job interview.

 1. Practice, practice, practice!
 Before your interview, think about past experiences and write them out using the STAR method.

 2. Be specific- Don’t be afraid to get into the details.
-The more specific you are, the easier it is for the interviewer to see your skills.
+The more specific you are, the easier it will be for the interviewer to see your skills.

 3. Focus on your actions– They want to know what you did, not what the team did.